-The 4% Rule: What It Is, How It Works, and Its Real Limitations
+The 4% Rule: What It Is, How It Works, and Its Limitations

 What is the 4% rule?

-The rule states: withdraw 4% of your starting portfolio in year one of retirement, then adjust that amount annually for inflation.
-Do this, and historical data suggests your portfolio will survive for at least 30 years with a very high probability.
+The rule states: withdraw 4% of your starting portfolio in year one of retirement, then adjust that dollar amount annually for inflation.
+Historical US simulations found that this approach often supported 30-year periods, but it does not guarantee that a portfolio will last.

 For FIRE planning, the 4% rule converts directly into the 25x formula: if you need $50,000/year, you need $1,250,000 invested ($50,000 ÷ 0.04 = $1,250,000).
 Multiply annual expenses by 25 to get your FIRE number.